loicdescotte/loicdescotte.github.io/_posts/2015-01-23-scala-compose-option-future.md

 You can create a custom `FutureO` monad that will compose well with other `FutureO` instances.

-You just need to define a constructor and `flatMap` (plus `map` if you want to use for comprehension syntactic sugar) :
+You just need to define a constructor and `flatMap` (plus `map` as it's used by for comprehension syntactic sugar) :

 {% highlight scala %}
 case class FutureO[+A](future: Future[Option[A]]) extends AnyVal {